Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/swift/docs/ContinuousIntegration.md

 ### @swift-ci

-swift-ci pull request testing is triggered by writing a comment on this PR addressed to the GitHub user @swift-ci.
-Different tests will run depending on the specific comment that you use.
+Users with [commit access](https://swift.org/contributing/#commit-access) can trigger pull request testing by writing a comment on a PR addressed to the GitHub user @swift-ci.
+Different tests will run depending on the specific comment used.
 The current test types are:

 1. Smoke Testing
 2. Validation Testing
 3. Benchmarking.
-4. Lint Testing
+4. Linting
 5. Source Compatibility Testing
 6. Specific Preset Testing
+7. Testing Compiler Performance

 We describe each in detail below: